gdias/popinGen/README.md

 > Tested on IE7+, Chrome, Firefox, Safari, IOS, Android

-#### Popin or Layer... understand the differencez !
+#### Popin or Layer...
+It's different !
-Popin is a container placed up to all in page with an grey layer under, often call by click event Layer is a container, less grey layer and placed relative at handler.
+Popin is a container placed up to all in page with an grey layer under, often call by click event.
+Layer is a container, less grey layer and placed relative at handler.

 ##Demos